 Power analysis

 To ensure that the current replication sample has sufficient power, we calculated effect sizes and power based on the statistics reported in the target article.
 We conducted our power analysis using the smallest effect size to identify the largest required sample size.
-Based on the statistics reported in the original, we calculated effect sizes of η2p = .07, f = .27, resulting in a required sample size of 240 participants (α = .05, one-tailed, power = .95).
-We provided further information regarding these calculations in the “Power analysis” subsection in the supplementary materials.
+Based on the statistics reported in the original, we calculated effect sizes of η2p = .07, f = 0.27, resulting in a required sample size of 240 participants (α = .05, one-tailed, power = .95).
+In the supplementary materials, we provided further information regarding these calculations in the “Power analysis” subsection.

-Given the possibility that the original effects were overestimated, we used the suggested Simonsohn (2015) rule of thumb, even if meant for other designs, and multiplied 240 by 2.5, resulting in 600 participants.
+Given that the original effects might be overestimated, we used the suggested Simonsohn (2015) rule of thumb, even if meant for other designs, and multiplied 240 by 2.5, resulting in 600 participants.
 Accounting for possible exclusions and the integrated design, and allowing for the potential of additional analyses, we aimed for a larger total sample of 800 participants.
-A sensitivity analysis indicated that a sample of 800 would allow the detection of f = 0.14 (groups = 3, df = 1) and d = 0.29 (independent samples with 266 participants in each condition; both 95% power, alpha = 5%, one-tail), effects much weaker than any of the effects reported in the target article.
+A sensitivity analysis indicated that a sample of 798 (rounded up to 800) would allow the detection of f = 0.14 (groups = 3, df = 1) and d = 0.29 (independent samples with 266 participants in each condition; both 95% power, alpha = 5%, one-tail), effects much weaker than any of the effects reported in the target article.

+[Sidenote: The sensitivity analysis will be updated after data collection is completed.]

 The target sample is more than double the combined sample size of Experiments 1 and 2 in the target article.

-To demonstrate what the results would look like after data collection, we simulated a dataset of 1000 participants using Qualtrics, which we will later update with the real data and our sample of ~800.
+To demonstrate what the results would look like after data collection, we simulated a dataset of 800 participants using Qualtrics, which we will later update with the real data.

 Participants

 We recruited participants from Amazon Mechanical Turk using the CloudResearch/Turkprime platform (Litman et al., 2016).
 Based on our extensive experience in running similar replications on MTurk, we employed the following CloudResearch options: Duplicate IP Block.
-Duplicate Geocode Block, Suspicious Geocode Block, Verify Worker Country Location, Enhanced Privacy, CloudResearch Approved Participants, Block Low Quality Participants, etc to ensure high quality data collection.
-We will also employ the Qualtrics fraud and spam prevention measures: reCAPTCHA, prevent multiple submission, prevent ballot stuffing, bot detection, security scan monitor, relevantID, etc.
+Duplicate Geocode Block, Suspicious Geocode Block, Verify Worker Country Location, Enhanced Privacy, CloudResearch Approved Participants, Block Low Quality Participants, etc., to ensure high-quality data collection.
+We will also employ the Qualtrics fraud and spam prevention measures: reCAPTCHA, prevent multiple submissions, prevent ballot stuffing, bot detection, security scan monitor, relevantID, etc.

 Assignment pay was based on the federal wage of 7.25USD/hour, per minute, so for example, 1 USD would be paid per participant for a survey that takes 5 to 8 minutes to complete.
 We first pretested survey duration with 30 participants to ensure our time run estimate was accurate and then adjusted pay as needed.
 The data of the 30 participants will not be analyzed separately from the rest of the sample other than to assess survey completion duration and needed pay adjustments.
-If the survey duration was longer than expected, pretest participants would be paid a bonus as pay adjustment.
+If the survey duration was longer than expected, pretest participants would be paid a bonus as a pay adjustment.

-We simulated a total of 1000 participants (Mage = 50.1, SD = 29.3; 252 males, 248 females, 235 other, 264 did not disclose).
-In the simulation the no-information condition and the experimental condition each comprised 500 participants as samples, but in the actual data collection the three conditions will have a fairly even split.

-We provided a comparison of the target article samples of three studies and the replication sample in Table 7.
+We simulated a total of 800 participants (Mage = 50.9, SD = 28.8; 212 males, 188 females, 199 other, 201 did not disclose).
+In the simulation, the no-information condition comprised 267 participants.
+The stigma controllability condition and the stigma uncontrollability condition comprised 266 and 267 participants, respectively.
+We provided a comparison of the target article samples of three studies and the replication sample in Table 6.

-Table 7
+Table 6

-Difference and similarities between original study and replication
+Differences and similarities between original study and replication